ErickHunter/ica0002/README.md

-if you ever get the error ModuleNotFoundError: No module named 'MySQLdb' check lab 4 readme and search the error. then
+If you ever get the error ModuleNotFoundError: No module named 'MySQLdb' check lab 4 readme and search the error.